$\mathfrak{sl}(2)$-type singular fibres of the symplectic and odd orthogonal Hitchin system: Introduction

 In the second part of \cite{Ho1}, it was studied how the fibres glue together to form the singular Hitchin fibre.
 Let us describe the first degeneration in more detail.
 For $G=\SL(2,\C)$, the Hitchin base is the vector space of quadratic differentials $H^0(X,K_X^2)$.
 In this setting, the examples we want to consider are Hitchin fibres over a quadratic differential $q \in H^0(X,K_X^2)$ with a single zero of order $2$, such that all other zeros are simple.
 For $\Sp(2n,\C)$ and $\SO(2n+1,\C)$, there are singular Hitchin fibres like this, for all $n \in \N$.

-In this example, we have two strata In Figure \ref{fig:singfibre2}, we sketched the situation by compressing the abelian part of the spectral data to a circle.
+In this example, we have two strata each isomorphic to a $(\C^*)^{r_i} \times \C^{s_i}$-bundle over the abelian torsor $T(q)$ with exponents given by In Figure \ref{fig:singfibre2}, we sketched the situation by compressing the abelian part of the spectral data to a circle.
 On the left hand side, we see a sketch of the open and dense stratum $\S_0$, where the $\C^*$-fibres are depicted by little tunnels.
-We obtain the singular Hitchin fibre by glueing the two missing points of the $\C^*$-fibre to the abelian torsor in a twisted way.
+We obtain the singular Hitchin fibre by gluing the two missing points of the $\C^*$-fibre to the abelian torsor in a twisted way.
 Indeed, the Higgs bundles corresponding to the points zero and infinity do not have the same eigen line bundle and hence do not correspond to the same point on the abelian torsor.
-In particular, the fibration over the abelian torsor does not extend to $\Hit^{-1}(q)$.
-This example can be also found in \cite{GO13,Hi19} for the $\SL(2,\C)$-case.
-More generally, we will give a global description of the first degenerations up to normalisation in Examples \ref{exam:sp(2n,C)_first_deg} and \ref{exam:so(2n+1,C)_first_deg}.
+In particular, the fibring over the abelian torsor does not extend to $\Hit^{-1}(q)$.
+This example can be also found in \cite{GO13,HiCritical} for the $\SL(2,\C)$-case.
+More generally, we will give a global description of the first degenerations up to normalisation in examples \ref{exam:sp(2n,C)_first_deg} and \ref{exam:so(2n+1,C)_first_deg}.